dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/resource-path.md

 ## Example

-The following examples are for models, but the same concepts apply for seeds, snapshots, tests, sources, and other resource types.
+The following examples are mostly for models and a source, but the same concepts apply for seeds, snapshots, tests, sources, and other resource types.

 ### Apply config to all models